More Info In The 2024 FAQ

 You must have a ticket and valid government ID to attend Mosaic Experiment.
 No one will be allowed entry without a valid ID.
 All participants must sign a waiver of liability to enter the event.
 All minors must be accompanied by their legal guardian or have a signed waiver from their guardian as well as a minor registration form with emergency contact information filled out by their parent or legal guardian.

 Mosaic Experiment is an all-ages event.
-Children under 18 are not required to have an ID, however, all minors must be registered in the same Brown Paper Tickets purchase as a parent or legal guardian above the age of 21 who will arrive with the child at Gate.
+Children under 18 are not required to have an ID, however, all minors must be registered in the same Brown Paper Tickets purchase as either a parent or legal guardian above the age of 21 who will arrive with the minor at Gate.
 Any child or minor who arrives at Gate without a registered guardian will be turned away unless prior arrangement has been made by contacting Tickets or Gate.

 TICKET DETAILS